DuckyBoi-XD/Python-Learn-Gamble/README.md

 2) I want to try to make a small simple game to show my understanding.
 I'm thinking of making a simgle shop where you can buy stuff or making a simpler gamble game like coin flip, dice roll, guess number or guess card.

+I've created the mini game in the MiniGame.py which I like to call, Luck Room.
+I used many features I would like to use for my main game.
+I'm also hopping that I'm able to use pygame and pygbag to make the game on a website.

 3) Learning the difficult parts of th game is going to be conected with my 4th goal which is to make a gambaling game